Stay up to date

 Security Controls Assessment

-Cyber security control assessment greatly helps an organisation analyse security gaps and attack surface and determine the current security position.
+Cyber security control assessment greatly helps an organisation analyse security gaps and attack surfaces and determine the current security position.
 Through the security control assessment result, the management and security teams can design customised security controls.
 However, there is no hard and fast rule for security control assessment.

 Step # 1: Determine the targeted network